TimTwigg/lotrwiki/README.md

 # Overview

 Middle Earth is history's most complex and meticulously created fantasy world.
 Where better to play some D&D?
-This wiki explains some general lore, provides some utilities for understanding and interacting with Middle Earth, and chronicles the adventures of a certain as-yet-unnamed group of adventurers.
+This wiki explains some homebrew table rules, provides some utilities for understanding Middle Earth, and chronicles the adventures of The Company.

 Visit the <a href = "https://timtwigg.github.io/lotrwiki" target = "_blank">LOTRWiki</a>.